zulip/zulip/docs/subsystems/sending-messages.md

   assumed a `UserMessage` row would always exist for a message that triggers a notification to a given user.
-- Digest emails, which use the `UserMessage` table extensively to determine what has happened in streams the user can see.
+- Digest emails, which use the `UserMessage` table extensively to determine what has happened in channels the user can see.
 We can use the user's subscriptions to construct what messages they should have access to for this feature.
 - Soft-deactivated users experience high loading latency when